 If you need a push-button easy solution made EXACTLY for land investors, look no further than Pebble.

-Pebble is actually much more than just a website solution.
+Pebble is much more than just a website solution.
 It's a system that can manage your entire acquisition and marketing process with an easy-to-use interface.
 It’s great for handling direct mail campaigns, keeping track of inbound leads, and keeping each deal organized as it moves through your pipeline.

 If you're a Pebble user, one of many things you'll have access to is their theme, REI Landleads, and it's amazing!
-I was actually an advisor to the company when they started.
+I was an advisor to the company when they started.
 They incorporated some of my ideas into the copy and design elements in their themes, so it’s easy for me to recommend them to other land investors.

 - It’s designed as one long page, so users don’t have to click around to find what they need; they can just scroll down the page without going anywhere.